 Best places to buy a Kabuto crash helmet?We've chosen two of the best places to buy from - whether it's a Kabuto or any other helmet/gear.

 Both are recommended retailers for quality of service and if you buy from either, we get a small sum from the sale at no extra cost to you - a massive THANKS! (it's how we finance the site).

 The Kabuto RT-33 is a very competent crash helmet.
-Although it might lack some of the latest features and bells and whistles of some alternatives, it has a solid SHARP 4 star safety rating, it’s very comfortable, has excellent ventilation and is one of the quietest full face helmets out there.
+Although it might lack some of the latest features and bells and whistles of some alternatives, it has a solid SHARP 4 star safety rating as well as FIM homologation for track use, it’s very comfortable, has excellent ventilation and is one of the quietest full face helmets out there.
 It’s also well finished and while it’s not the cheapest helmet, if you’re looking for a more sports-focused great performing helmet, then the Kabuto shouldn’t disappoint.